 „Xavier de Maistre is a virtuoso of the highest order, profoundly musical and capable of realizing a remarkable range of nuance.“— Gramophone

-Xavier de Maistre plays a Lyon & Healy harp.
+He plays on a Lyon & Healy harp.